-One of the greatest attraction in County Carlow is Duckett`s Grove.
+One of the greatest attractions in County Carlow is Duckett`s Grove.
 I highly recommend visiting this amazing place.
 It makes a great impression.
-Also this is the most photogenic place in entire of County Carlow.
+Also, this is the most photogenic place in the entire of County Carlow.

 Duckett’s Grove is located in a quiet rural area of the Palatine.
-It is a few miles from Carlow town, outside of Hacketstown and Baltinglass Road.
+Only a few miles from Carlow town, outside of Hacketstown and Baltinglass Road.

 It is hard to find any specific, documented information about this house.
 It is believed that its history began with a man named Thomas Duckett, who came from Grayrigg in Westmoreland and bought land here in 1695.
 Then his successors increased the family estate and expanded the house.

-Many architects developing the house for 300 years.
 One of them was Thomas Alfred Cobden, who previously designed churches and public buildings in a variety of styles.
-And he probably at the request of the client, designed numerous towers, battlements, arches and niches, windows with bay windows of Ducketts Grove.
-As decorations he placed numerous busts, urns and sculptures, some of them on the walls of the building, some free-standing.
-It seems that all available decorative motifs has been used in Ducketts house.
+And he probably at the request of the client, designed numerous towers, battlements, arches and niches, and windows with bay windows of Ducketts Grove.
+As decorations, he placed numerous busts, urns, and sculptures, some of them on the walls of the building, some free-standing.
+It seems that all available decorative motifs have been used in Duckett’s house.

 All this resulted in the construction of a fairy-tale-like, fantastic atmosphere.
-In addition, surrounded by beautiful gardens, full of various species of trees, flowering shrubs, perennials and flowers, also exotic.
+In addition, surrounded by beautiful gardens, full of various species of trees, flowering shrubs, perennials, and flowers, also non-native.

-Unfortunately the 20th century turned out to be very unkind for the estate.
+Unfortunately, the 20th century turned out to be very unkind to the estate.
 In April 1933 a fire broke out here, for unknown reasons, which largely destroyed the buildings.
-And subsequent owners and property managers significantly depleted them by demolishing many buildings.
-But still this what remains from Duckett`s house is impressive.
+And subsequently, owners and property managers significantly depleted them by demolishing many buildings.
+But still, what remains from Duckett`s house is impressive.

 In September 2005 Carlow County Council purchased the property and work began to secure what was left to make the area available for public use and make it one of the region’s main tourist attractions.

-At Duckett’s Grove there is a large parking lot for cars and buses.
-There are also toilets, adapted for the disabled and Tea Room.
+At Duckett’s Grove, there is a large parking lot for cars and buses.
+There are also toilets and Tea Room.